Refinable modeling for unbinned SMEFT analyses: Top quark pair production in the 2l channel

 \subsection{Parton-level uncertainties}

-Among the largest systematic effects are the uncertainties in the factorization and renormalization scales, whose modeling is described in detail in Sec.~\ref{sec:parton-level-modeling}.
-According to Eq.~\ref{eq:scale-nuisances}, values $\nu_R=\pm1$ and $\nu_F=\pm1$ for the nuisance parameters vary the scales $\mu_R$ and $\mu_F$ by a factor of 2.
-From the simulation, we obtain event weights for all eight combinations of the scale variations, concretely,
+Among the largest systematic effects are uncertainties in the factorization and renormalization scales, as detailed in Sec.~\ref{sec:parton-level-modeling}.
+Following Eq.~\ref{eq:scale-nuisances}, setting $\nu_R=\pm1$ and $\nu_F=\pm1$ varies the scales $\mu_R$ and $\mu_F$ by a factor of 2.
+From simulation, we obtain event weights for all eight scale combinations,

-The nominal SM simulation corresponds to $\nu_R=\nu_F=0$.
-We model the scale uncertainties up to quadratic accuracy in the nuisance parameter dependence with the ansatz
+with the nominal SM simulation at $\nu_R=\nu_F=0$.
+We model the scale uncertainties up to quadratic accuracy in the nuisance parameters with the ansatz

-The five independent functions are labeled by $A={R,F,RR,FF,RF}$ for the two linear, the two quadratic, and a single mixed term.
-Therefore, the eight variations in $\mathcal{V}$ overconstrain these five functions.
+The five independent terms, labeled by $A={R,F,RR,FF,RF}$, cover the two linear, two quadratic, and one mixed term.
+The eight variations in $\mathcal{V}$ thus overconstrain these five functions.

-We fit the parametric regression tree according to Sec.~\ref{sec:tree-boosting} in the standard configuration described in Sec.~\ref{sec:tt2l-event-simulation}.
-The result is shown in Fig.~\ref{fig:scale} in one-dimensional projections.
-We show the observables with the strongest variations with $\nu_R$ and $\nu_F$.
-Correlated scale variations of a factor 2 of $\mu_R$ and $\mu_F$ correspond to $\nu_R=\nu_F=\pm1$ and can reach 8-10\%.
-The exception is the observable $p_{\textrm{T}}$ where the variation exceeds 20\% in the tail.
-In this regime, the fit shows a small deficit of 1-2\% compared to the true variations.
-We conjecture this to be a small residual inflexibility in the quadratic model.
-Because the parameters $\mu_R$ and $\mu_F$ only cover uncertainties related to the insufficient perturbative control, we ignore the slight mismatch for the present purpose.
-All other kinematic features show a smaller dependence on the shape.
+We fit the BPT from Sec.~\ref{sec:bpt} in the standard configuration from Sec.~\ref{sec:tt2l-event-simulation}.
+The result is shown in Fig.~\ref{fig:scale} with one-dimensional projections for the observables most sensitive to variations in $\nu_R$ and $\nu_F$.
+Correlated scale variations by a factor of 2 for $\mu_R$ and $\mu_F$, corresponding to $\nu_R=\nu_F=\pm1$ reach 8-10\%.
+The exception is $p_{\textrm{T}}$, where the tail shows variations exceeding 20\%.
+In this range, the fit has a small deficit of 1-2\% relative to true variations, likely due to residual inflexibility in the quadratic model.
+Since $\mu_R$ and $\mu_F$ capture uncertainties from limited perturbative control, we ignore this slight mismatch for now.
+Other kinematic features show less shape dependence.